How to manage pain while working from home:

 - Don’t forget your whole body!
 If you sit in a chair for 2-3 hours engrossed in work, it is not just your lower back that can get sore and stiff.
 Simple neck, shoulder, ankle and knee movements performed throughout the day at regular intervals can make all the difference.

-If you have tried these simple tips but are still suffering with pain while working from home, why not book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
-You can now book an in-clinic or virtual/online appointment with us through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.
+If you have tried these simple tips but are still suffering with pain while working from home, you can book in to see one of our experienced Physio’s in Dublin 15 to get a more individualised assessment and treatment approach?
+You can now book an in-clinic or virtual/online appointment at our Blanchardstown Physiotherapy Clinic or our Castleknock Physiotherapy Clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.